nrkno/terraform-registry/README.md

 # Terraform Registry

-An implementation of a private Terraform registry.
+This is an implementation of the Terraform registry protocol used to host a private Terraform registry.

-**NOTE:** the APIs of this app is not currently considered stable and may change without notice before hitting v1.0.
+**NOTE:** the APIs of this program and its library are not currently considered stable and may change at any time before v1.0 is reached.

-**NOTE:** please question and report issues you might have with this implementation.
+Please question and report any issues you encounter with this implementation.
-There is surely a lot of room for improvement.
+There is surely room for improvement.

+Third-party provider registries are supported only in Terraform CLI v0.13 and later.
+Prior versions do not support this protocol.

 ## Features